CounterpartyXCP/counterparty-core/README.md

 For a summary of the command‐line arguments and options, see `./counterpartyd.py --help`.

+The test suite is invoked with `py.test` in the root directory of the repository.

 # Versioning
-* Major version changes require a full rebuild of the database.
+* Major version changes require a full (automatic) rebuild of the database.
-* Minor version changes require a database reparse.
+* Minor version changes require a(n automatic) database reparse.
 * Most protocol changes are retroactive on testnet.

 ## Input and Output
 * Quantities of divisible assets are written to eight decimal places.
 * Quantities of indivisible assets are written as integers.
-* All other quantities, i.e. prices, odds, leverages, feed values and target values, fee multipliers, are specified to four decimal places.
+* All other quantities, i.e. prices, odds, leverages, feed values and target values, fee multipliers, are represented internally as fractions, but printed to four decimal places.
-* counterpartyd identifies an Order, Bet, Order Match or Bet Match by an ‘Order ID’, ‘Bet ID’, ‘Order Match ID’, or ‘Bet Match ID’, respectively.
-Match IDs are concatenations of the hashes of the two transactions which compose the corresponding Match, in the order of their appearances in the blockchain.

-## Examples
+## Example Usage
 The following examples are abridged for parsimony.

 * Server

 	The `server` command should always be running in the background.
-All other commands will fail if the index of the last block in the database is less than that of the last block seen by Bitcoind.
+All other commands will fail if the index of the last block in the database is less than that of the last block seen by Bitcoin Core.

 * Burn